 An article in yesterday's Pasadena Star News reports that PUSD "officials want to turn the Noyes Elementary School campus into a continuation school for struggling high school students."

-600 to 700 students in grades 10 to 12" into this neighborhood is not to my liking.
+This is a major problem as far as I am concerned, and yes, I admit I am exhibiting NIMBY syndrome here, but an influx of "600 to 700 students in grades 10 to 12" into this neighborhood is not to my liking.
 Even if they can somehow find enough parking for that may high school students and support staff, it will still mean huge neighborhood parking overflow.
 This is not to mention the incoming commute-time crush of vehicles converging on Allen and Altadena.
 The thought of 700 teenage drivers flowing out and around this neighborhood does not make me happy.